DHTMLX/docs-kanban/docs/api/methods/js_kanban_addcard_method.md

 ### Description

-@short: adds a new card into Kanban
+@short: Adds a new card into Kanban

 ### Usage